doar-e/bak.doar-e.github.io/source/_posts/2013-08-24-regular-expressions-obfuscation-under-the-microscope.markdown

 # Bring out the FSM
 ## Manually
 Before automating things, let's see how we can implement a simple regex in C. It's always easier to reverse-engineer something you have, at least once in your life, implemented.
 Even if the actual implementation is slightly different from the one you did.
 Let's say we want to have an automaton that matches "Hi-[0-9]{4}".

+**NOTE**: I just had the chance to have a conversation with [Michal](https://plus.google.com/111956453297829313313), and he is totally right saying that automata ins't *really* the regex we said it was.
+Here is an example of what the regex should match: 'Hi-GARBAGEGARBAGE_Hi-1234'.
+We don't allow our regex to like rewind the state to zero if the input doesn't match the regex.
+To do so, we could replace the return statements by a "state = 0" statement :).
+Thank you to [Michal](https://plus.google.com/111956453297829313313) for the remark.

 Now, if from that string representation we extract an FSM, we can have that one:

 {% img center /images/regular_expressions_obfuscation_under_the_microscope/FSM_example.png %}